MBTI® Test ENTJ Chefs

 As stated earlier, Myers-Briggs test ENTJ’s match well in careers as chefs.
 They thrive in fast-paced working environments in which their knack for analytical thinking and effective decision-making is rewarded.
 Due to the fact that ENTJ’s usually enjoy and feel fulfilled in this career, they tend to remain in this career for an extended period of time.

-Visit Our Strong Interest Inventory® Resource Page to Learn About the ERA GOT
+Visit Our Strong Interest Inventory® Resource Page to Learn About the ARA GOT

 - MBTI® Type Tables for Occupations, 2nd Edition.
 Schaubhut, N. & Thompson, R. (CPP, 2008)